Baromeg/Project-1/README.md

 I decided to build the game Frogger as my very first independently made Project as part of the Software Engineering Immersive course at General Assembly.

-I was tasked to choose from a set of grid-based game and develop a fully functional game, putting in practice all the concepts learned in this first part of the course.
+I was tasked to choose from a set of grid-based game and develop a fully functional game, putting in practice all the concepts learned in this first module of the course, HTML, CSS & JavaScript fundamentals.

 The main objective of the game is to guide the frog to the safety of a lily leave, avoiding the moving obstacles of a dangerously busy road and a strong current river.

 ## Brief:
-- Render a game in the browser
+- Render a game in the browser.
-- Design logic for winning & visually display which player won
+- Design logic for winning & visually display which player won.
-- Include separate HTML / CSS / JavaScript files
+- Include separate HTML / CSS / JavaScript files.
-- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles
+- Stick with KISS (Keep It Simple Stupid) and DRY (Don't Repeat Yourself) principles.
-- Use Javascript for DOM manipulation
+- Use Javascript for DOM manipulation.
-- Deploy your game online, where the rest of the world can access it
+- Deploy your game online.
-- Use semantic markup for HTML and CSS (adhere to best practices)
+- Use semantic markup for HTML and CSS (adhere to best practices).
-- For this project "Frogger" has specific requirements
+- For this project "Frogger" has specific requirements.
     - The game should be playable for one player.
     - The obstacles should be auto-generated.